joeyjenhuang/eci-586/README.md

 ### Optional

-1. Wickham, H., & Grolemund, G. (2016). *R for data science: import, tidy, transform, visualize, and model data*. " O'Reilly Media, Inc.".

-2. R for Data Science and Mastering Shiny are available free online at <https://r4ds.had.co.nz> and <https://mastering-shiny.org>

-3. Sclater, N. (2017).
-Learning analytics explained.
+1. Sclater, N. (2017). [*Learning analytics explained*](https://catalog.lib.ncsu.edu/catalog/NCSU4863297).
 Taylor & Francis.
-[Paperback ($43) and eBook ($43) are also available to purchase on Amazon](https://www.amazon.com/Learning-Analytics-Explained-Niall-Sclater-dp-113893173X/dp/113893173X/ref=mt_paperback?_encoding=UTF8&me=&qid=1587388651).

-4. Kieran Healy, Data Visualization: A Practical Introduction (Princeton: Princeton University Press, 2018), <http://socviz.co/>.
-[Free online](http://socviz.co/); $30 used, $36 new at [Amazon](https://www.amazon.com/Data-Visualization-Introduction-Kieran-Healy/dp/0691181624/).

-5. Claus E. Wilke, Fundamentals of Data Visualization (Sebastopol, California: O'Reilly Media, 2018), <https://serialmentor.com/dataviz/>.
-[Free online](https://serialmentor.com/dataviz/); $32 new at [Amazon](https://www.amazon.com/Fundamentals-Data-Visualization-Informative-Compelling/dp/1492031089).
-An eBook version is also available through [the O'Reilly database](http://go.oreilly.com/georgia-state-university), but you can just use [the online version](https://serialmentor.com/dataviz/).
+2. Xie, Y., Allaire, J. J., & Grolemund, G. (2018). [*R markdown: The definitive guide*.](https://bookdown.org/yihui/rmarkdown/) CRC Press.

+3. Wickham, H., & Grolemund, G. (2016). [*R for data science: import, tidy, transform, visualize, and model data*.](https://r4ds.had.co.nz/) " O'Reilly Media, Inc.".

+4. Wickham, H. (2021). [*Mastering shiny*.](https://mastering-shiny.org/) " O'Reilly Media, Inc.".

+5. Healy, K. (2018). [*Data visualization: a practical introduction*.](http://socviz.co/) Princeton University Press.

-6. Alberto Cairo, The Truthful Art: Data, Charts, and Maps for Communication (Berkeley, California: New Riders, 2016). $27 used, $32 new at [Amazon](https://www.amazon.com/Truthful-Art-Data-Charts-Communication/dp/0321934075).
+6. Cairo, A. (2016). [*The truthful art: Data, charts, and maps for communication*.](https://catalog.lib.ncsu.edu/catalog/NCSU3923006) New Riders.

 ## **Software**

 Students must have Internet access and access to a Web browser (e.g., Safari, Firefox, Chrome) to participate in this course.
 The Moodle course site and Web-based software required for completing course projects may only be accessed online.
 It is strongly recommended that students have high-speed Internet access (e.g., cable modem).

-This course requires R and R Studio or Tableau (linked below) that will be used to provide hands-on experience with the concepts and skills addressed in course readings.
+This course requires R and R Studio, which will be used to provide hands-on experience with the concepts and skills addressed in course readings.
 R, R studio, and Tableau can be installed on computers running Windows, MacOS, and Linux operating systems.

 Finally, students should feel comfortable installing new software programs and navigating unfamiliar graphical user interfaces.
 It is also recommended that students in this class have some background knowledge of online learning environments (e.g. LMS, MOOCs, etc.) and an understanding of basic descriptive statistics (e.g. distribution, frequencies, mean, variability, etc.).

-Required Software:
+### Required Software

 For students who prefer completing course projects using a programming tools, we will use: